praveenmogili/test/README.md

 ## Problem 1

+Write psedo code of an algorithm which performs the transformations on the input file : file1

-Write a program in Go or Node or Java to:
+program in Go or Node or Java to:
 1. read the file named : file1
 2. sort the file on the IP address colum
 3. make sure to find and remove duplicates programmatically.